 The Buf CLI's buf generate

-accept many input types—for this tutorial, you'll use a module,
+It can accept many input types—for this tutorial, you'll use a single-module workspace.

 Prerequisites